 - Gail M. Ferguson, PhD, Principal Investigator, Assistant Professor, Department of Human Development and Family Studies

-- Michelle R. Nelson, PhD, Co-Principal Investigator, Associate Professor, Department of Advertising
+- Michelle R. Nelson, PhD, Co-Principal Investigator, Christopher Family Foundation grant, Professor, Department of Advertising

-- Julie Meeks, PhD, Co-Investigator, Professor, The University of the West Indies
+- Julie Meeks, PhD, Co-Principal Investigator, NIH grant, Professor, The University of the West Indies

-This project is funded through the Christopher Family Foundation Food and Family Program and the Fogarty International Center.
+This project is funded through the Christopher Family Foundation Food and Family Program and the National Institutes of Health, Fogarty International Center.

 Gail M. Ferguson